pablo-meier/Pablog/_src/posts/2010-03-21-on-jazz-popularity.md

     Title: On Jazz, popularity
     Date:2010-03-21T20:49:00
-    Tags: pablolife
+    Tags: pablolife, culture, essay

 Another not-very-hackery article on Hacker News caught my attention.
-[Dyske Suematsu][1] (in 2003) gives a few reasons to why we don't hear jazz on Top-40 radio stations, making claims like "our ears are getting lazier."
+[Dyske Suematsu](http://dyske.com/paper/778) (in 2003) gives a few reasons to why we don't hear jazz on Top-40 radio stations, making claims like "our ears are getting lazier."

 I'm taking a computer science class called [Solving Hard Problems][2], but reading the article and the [epic comment thread that ensued][3] reminds me